Posted On October 9, 2023 Personal Injury

 Like with whiplash, the intense and rapid force that your body undergoes during a collision can cause serious damage to your body that may not be immediately apparent.
 It can cause herniations or ruptures of the discs in your spine; serious injuries that are very painful and limit your mobility.
 If pain persists after several days, or if you have a history of neck or back injuries or problems, consult with an orthopedist to see if you may have sustained a herniated disc.
 These injuries, while not always permanent, definitely take time to heal.
 Physical therapy is a very important step in returning to your healthy self, and surgery is not uncommon when you have sustained a serious neck or back injury.

 During a collision, you can easily hit your head on parts of your car, causing a concussion.
 You may experience problems with your memories, like not remembering what you were doing prior to the collision, or feeling like your brain is just not working as quickly as it usually does.
 Prompt treatment for any kind of head injury is crucial.
 Not only will treatment help alleviate the headaches you will likely suffer, it will help restore your brain to a healthy state.
+Hitting your head on a surface during an accident can cause life-changing issues that might cause you to seek legal action.
+If you are considering contacting a personal injury lawyer and want more information about average concussion settlements, do not hesitate to reach out to one of our experienced attorneys.

 These injuries can have potentially life-altering effects.
 A traumatic brain injury can change the way your brain functions, handles information and processes emotions.
 While you can you can recover from a brain injury to some degree, depending on the type and severity of the damage, treating it may be a lifelong process.